-Transformer has become ubiquitous in natural language processing (e.g., machinetranslation, question answering); however, it requires enormous amount of computations to achieve high performance, which makes it not suitable for real-world mobile applications since mobile phones are tightly constrained by the hardware resources and battery.
+Transformer has become ubiquitous in natural language processing (e.g., machine translation, question answering); however, it requires enormous amount of computations to achieve high performance, which makes it not suitable for real-world mobile applications since mobile phones are tightly constrained by the hardware resources and battery.
 In this paper, we investigate the mobile setting (under 500M Mult-Adds) for NLP tasks to facilitate the deployment on the edge devices.
 We present Long-Short Range Attention (LSRA), where some heads specialize in the local context modeling (by convolution) while the others capture the long-distance relationship (by attention).
 Based on this primitive, we design Mobile Transformer (MBT) that is tailored for the mobile NLP application.
-Our MBT demonstrates consistent improvement over the transformer on two well-established language tasks: IWSLT 2014 German-English and WMT 2014 English-German.
-It outperforms the transformer by 0.9 BLEU under 500M Mult-Adds and 1.1 BLEU under 100M Mult-Adds on WMT'14 English-German.
-Without the costly architecture search that requires more than 250 GPU years, our manually-designed MBT achieves 0.4 higher BLEU than the AutoML-based Evolved Transformer under the extremely efficient mobile setting (i.e., 100M Mult-Adds).
+Our MBT demonstrates consistent improvement over the transformer on three well-established language tasks: IWSLT 2014 German-English, WMT 2014 English-German and WMT 2014 English-French.
+It outperforms the transformer by 0.9 BLEU under 500M Mult-Adds and 1.2 BLEU under 100M Mult-Adds on WMT'14 English-German.
+On WMT'14 English-French, our MBT reduces the computation of the transformer by 2.5× with negligible BLEU degradation.
+Without the costly architecture search that requires more than 250 GPU years, our MBT achieves 0.5 higher BLEU than the AutoML-based Evolved Transformer under the mobile setting.

-1 INTRODUCTION
+1 Introduction